MystoganX/Matlab-Digital-Signal-Processing/README.md

 Analysis of how signals are studied in the frequency domain

-2. Zero-Pole Placement Technique
+2. Digital filter design

-Basic filter design approach based on placing specified zeros and poles in the Z-Plane
+Process of designing and implementing different types of filters